An Empirical Bayes Method for Chi-Squared Data: From Problem Description to Statistical Modeling

-First draw the non-centrality parameter $\lambda$ from the prior density $g(\lambda)$.
+First draw the noncentrality parameter $\lambda$ from the unspecified prior distribution $G(\lambda)$.
 Next generate a non-negative integer $J$ according to a Poisson distribution with mean $\lambda/2$.
 Then sample from the chi-squared population with $k+2J$ degrees of freedom.
-The very last step of the aforementioned data generating process indicates that $2J$ standard normal random variables squared are added to the null distribution, chi-squared with $k$ degrees of freedom, to reflect the effect size of the non-null distribution.
-This interpretation will be helpful in understanding the results to be derived below.
+Thus condition on $\lambda$, $X$ has a noncentral chi-squared distribution with noncentrality parameter $\lambda$ and $k$ degrees of freedom.
+Repeating (\ref{model}) $m$ times, we arrive at (\ref{cpdmodel}), a generative model for data from a large number of chi-squared tests.